Why Obi-Wan Is Much Stronger Than We Think

 - Therefore, Obi-Wan is also on par with Yoda and Windu

-Of course, things aren't quite so simple, and there are more factors to consider, like his match against Jango Fett (who was aided by Boba) or his impressive duel against Maul in the show Star Wars Rebels.
+Admittedly, we're simplifying matters, and there are more factors to consider, like his match against Jango Fett (who was aided by Boba) or his impressive duel against Maul in the show Star Wars Rebels.
 But for brevity's sake, I'll end things here, hopefully convincing you that the Force is indeed with Obi-Wan Kenobi.